echo724/notion2md/README.md

 - [ ] export child page

 ## Contribution
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+1. folk this repo's **develop** branch into yours
+2. make changes and push to your **develop** branch repo
+3. send pull request from your **develop** branch to this develop branch

+"This will be only way to give pull request to this repo.
+Thank you

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)